apprunjs/apprun-docs/docs/tutorial.md

 ## Create Your First App

-AppRun Application logic is broken down into three separated parts in the AppRun architecture.
+AppRun Application logic is broken down into three separate parts in the AppRun architecture.

 * State (a.k.a.
 Model) — the state of your application
 * View — a function to display the state